KayChansiri/jour-701-AI-research-methods/docs/labs/week-03-python.md

 7. Verify that your solution actually answers the task.
 8. Be prepared to share your screen and explain your process.

-If you finish early, try another activity.
+If you finish early, try the Challenge activity.

 ---